How To Keep Your Kids Safe When Playing With Dogs

 The usual routine of your pooch having breakfast and a morning walk and relaxing most of the day while the kids are at school and parents are at work is very quickly turned upside down with kids constantly running around from one activity to the next, loud games, squabbling between siblings, and then you have your children's friends come over to play... it can all be a bit overwhelming sometimes compared to an otherwise quiet day at home for your dog.

 We’ve listed some quick tips that may help when it comes to school holiday time to keep all children and pets feeling their most comfortable and happy.

-Firstly, it’s important for your own children to know that even though they love Fido and he loves them, he needs his own space and time sometimes.
-Children shouldn’t be interrupting dogs when they’re sleeping or eating, chewing raw bones of their favourite toy, especially unsupervised.
-Respect goes both ways with children and dogs and respecting each others space is an invaluable lesson to teach your children.
-The same should go for any children that come into your dogs home.
+Firstly, it’s important for your own children to know that even though they love Fido and he loves them, he needs his own space and time on occasion.
+Children shouldn’t be interrupting dogs when they’re sleeping or eating, chewing raw bones, or their favourite toy, especially unsupervised.
+Respect goes both ways with children and dogs and respecting each other's space is an invaluable lesson to teach your children.
+The same should go for any children that come into your dog's home.

 If your children are having friends over who haven’t visited before and don’t have a dog at home, it’s important to check with them and their parents first to find out if they are comfortable with dogs and their experience with them.

 To encourage your dog to display calm behaviour, offer rewards when they are holding a sit or down position during greetings.
-If the visiting child is comfortable with your dog, you can let he or she offer the reward to build trust in the new relationship.
+If the visiting child is comfortable with your dog, you can let the child offer the reward, like a healthy dog treat, to build trust in the new relationship.
 If they are willing to offer a treat, doing so on a flat, outstretched hand is best.
 And, again, always supervise any interaction.